luochang212/tsp-route/README.md

 ## Features

-* Let you visit all the attractions you plan to go in the fastest way.
+* Spend less time to visit more places of interest.

 * Four modes to choose including walking, driving, bicycling and transit.